cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

-  Avoid to name your custom config file as ``nextflow.config``, since is a reserved name for the default configuration file, which is loaded automatically by nextflow if present in the pipeline directory.
+  Avoid to name your custom config file as ``nextflow.config``, since is a reserved name for the default configuration file, which is loaded automatically by nextflow if present in your project directory.
 If you name your custom configuration file with a different name, you can control when it's loaded using the ``-c`` or ``-config`` option when running nextflow.